tdstein/personal-blog/_posts/2019-07-02-how-to-build-a-simple-personal-website.md

 title: How to Build a Simple Personal Website
 date: 2019-07-02 14:37 -0400
 ---

-Over the weekend I put together a simple personal website.
-The following is a quick tutorial on creating a website using Gandi.net, GitHub Pages, and Cloudflare.
+Over the weekend I put together a simple personal website using [Gandi.net](https://admin.gandi.net), [GitHub Pages](https://pages.github.com/), and [Cloudlfare](https://cloudflare.com/).
+If you follow this tutorial, you should be up and running without issue.
+But, software is always changing.
+Let me know if anything breaks and needs to be updated.

+Good luck!

 ## Tutorial

 ### Register a Domain

 1. Buy and register a domain.
-I used [Gandi.net](https://www.gandi.net/en) to purchase `taylorsteinberg.com`.
+I used [Gandi.net](https://www.gandi.net/) to purchase `taylorsteinberg.com`.

 ### Configure DNS